 What is a Time Bank?

-The modern movement was begun in the early 70s by three women at the Grace Hill Settlement House in St. Louis, who wrote the four Core Values and embodied them in what they called MORE -- "Member-Oriented Resource Exchange.
-The concept was developed further by Edgar Cahn, author of Time Dollars: The New Currency that Enables Americans to Turn Their Hidden Resource - Time - into Personal Security & Community Renewal
+The modern movement was begun in the early 70s by three women at the Grace Hill Settlement House in St. Louis, who wrote the four Core Values and embodied them in MORE "Member-Oriented Resource Exchange.
+The concept was developed by Edgar Cahn, author of Time Dollars: The New Currency that Enables Americans to Turn Their Hidden Resource - Time - into Personal Security & Community Renewal

 A time bank gives value to many tasks we take for granted, like caregiving, housekeeping, and sharing skills and talents.
 Everyone's time is equal and everyone can contribute, as you can see by the stories of established time banks, below.